AlanYHung/Async-Inn/README.md

 	* DELETE/DELETE:
 		* "/{Id}" - Let's you remove the Amenities object with the matching id

+* __Identity Routes:__ "/api/Users"
+	* CREATE/POST Routes:
+		* "/Register" - Let's you add new user objects to the database
+	* READ/GET Routes:
+		* "/Login" - Gets and returns a user object

 ### Change Log
 * 0.1.0 - 1/26/2021 3:15pm - Initial Repo and Project Setup
 * 0.3.0 - 1/26/2021 3:50pm - Database & Models Added